Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 [< - Link - >](TipsTricks/README.md#default-values)

 ## Extensions
-**Extensions** are basically 3rd-party features not native to the webui, which provide additional functions.
+**Extensions** are basically 3rd-party addons that provide additional features not native to the webui.

 - You can go to the **Extensions** tab, click `Available`, then click `Load from`.
-This will generate a list of extensions from the official Index.
+This will load a curated list of extensions from the official Index.
 You can then click **Install** to download them.
-- Alternatively, use `Install from URL` and paste in the link to a repo to install extensions not in the Index.
+- Alternatively, use `Install from URL` and paste in the link to a repo to install extensions not listed in the Index.

 **Note:** After you install new extensions, you need to restart the webui to load them properly.